The Critical Density for Activated Random Walks is always less than 1: Initialization: proof of Lemma

 \subsection{Active particles amidst sleeping ones}

 The following Lemma tells us that, when at least a fraction of the particles are already sleeping, one can find an active particle surrounded by many sleeping particles so that, if toppled, this particle has good chances to wake up many particles.
+Recall the definition of~$r$-connectedness which was given in paragraph~\ref{subsectionNotation}.